-9. Long-term debt
+10. Long-term debt

-At December 31, 2018, the Company had a \$450 million (December 31, 2017 - \$310 million) extendible revolving term credit facility available from a syndicate of Canadian chartered banks.
-The credit facility was increased from \$310 million upon closing of the Pipestone Acquisition on September 6, 2018.
+At December 31, 2019, the Company had a \$550 million (December 31, 2018 - \$450 million) extendible revolving term credit facility available from a syndicate of Canadian chartered banks.
 Borrowing under the credit facility may be made by prime loans, bankers' acceptances and/or US libor advances.
 These advances bear interest at the bank's prime rate and/or at money market rates plus a borrowing margin.
-For the year ended December 31, 2018, borrowing costs averaged 3.3% (December 31, 2017 - 3.0%).
-The credit facility is secured by a first floating charge debenture, general assignment of book debts and the Company's oil and natural gas properties and equipment.
-The credit facility has a 364-day revolving period and is subject to an annual review by the lenders, at which time the lenders can extend the revolving period or can request conversion to a one year term loan.
+For the year ended December 31, 2019, borrowing costs averaged 3.8% (December 31, 2018 - 3.3%).
+The credit facility is secured by a first floating charge debenture, general assignment of book debts and the Company's condensate and natural gas properties and equipment.
+The credit facility has a tenor of two years and is subject to an annual review by the lenders, at which time the lenders can extend the revolving period or can request conversion to a one year term loan.
 During the revolving period, a review of the maximum borrowing amount occurs annually on or before April 30 and semi-annually on or before October 31.
 During the term period, no principal payments would be required until a year after the revolving period matures on April 30, in the event of a reduction or the credit facility not being renewed.
-The semi annual review was completed in the fourth quarter, with no change to the credit facility.
-The next review is scheduled for on or before April 30, 2019.
+The semi annual review was completed in the fourth quarter, resulting in an increase to the credit facility of \$50 million.
+The next review is scheduled for on or before April 30, 2020.
+Upon successful renewal, the tenor of the credit facility will extend to April 2022.

-As at December 31, 2018, the Company had drawn \$257.4 million on its credit facility (December 31, 2017 - \$125.7 million) and had outstanding letters of credit of \$7.8 million, which reduce the credit available on the credit facility.
+As at December 31, 2019, the Company had drawn \$306.3 million on its credit facility (December 31, 2018 - \$257.4 million) and had outstanding letters of credit of \$8.0 million, which reduce the credit available on the credit facility.
 The credit facility does not contain any financial covenants, but the Company is subject to various non-financial covenants under its credit facility.
-These covenants are monitored on a regular basis and as at December 31, 2018, the Company was in compliance with all covenants.
+These covenants are monitored on a regular basis and as at December 31, 2019, the Company was in compliance with all covenants.

-10. Senior unsecured notes
+11. Senior unsecured notes